dionisioC/cf4jApp/README.md

 # cf4jApp

-cf4j Example app with spring
+This is a springboot 2.5.6 app with java 17 that uses [cf4j](https://github.com/ferortega/cf4j) library

-## Sync the fork
+## Sync the original fork

 Check the remotes.